sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/reference.md

 <p>&nbsp;</p>

-This transform builds the user's display name, adds a hyphen to the end, and then adds the evaluated worker type from the earlier transform to build a string that would look something like "John Smith - Employee."
+This transform builds the user's display name, adds a hyphen to the end, and then adds the evaluated worker type from the earlier transform to build a string that would look something like "John Smith - Employee".

 **Transform Request Body**: